 \section{Abstract}

-We present a comprehensive analysis of singular vector and singular subspace perturbations in the context of the signal plus random Gaussian noise matrix model.
-Assuming a low-rank signal matrix, we extend the Davis-Kahan-Wedin theorem in a fully generalized manner, applicable to any unitarily invariant matrix norm, extending previous results of O'Rourke, Vu and the author.
-We also obtain the fine-grained results, which encompass the $\ell_\infty$ analysis of singular vectors, the $\ell_{2, \infty}$ analysis of singular subspaces, as well as the exploration of linear and bilinear functions related to the singular vectors.
-Moreover, we explore the practical implications of these findings, in the context of the Gaussian mixture model and the submatrix localization problem.
+We present a comprehensive analysis of singular vector and singular subspace perturbations in the signal-plus-noise matrix model with random Gaussian noise.
+Assuming a low-rank signal matrix, we extend the Davis-Kahan-Wedin theorem in a fully generalized manner, applicable to any unitarily invariant matrix norm, building on previous results by O'Rourke, Vu, and the author.
+Our analysis provides fine-grained insights, including $\ell_\infty$ bounds for singular vectors, $\ell_{2, \infty}$ bounds for singular subspaces, and results for linear and bilinear functions of singular vectors.
+Additionally, we derive $\ell_{2,\infty}$ bounds on perturbed singular vectors, taking into account the weighting by their corresponding singular values.
+Finally, we explore practical implications of these results in the Gaussian mixture model and the submatrix localization problem.